Skip to main content

 Attention

-Partial rollback can cause version skew between components when dependencies exist.
-Review the compatibility matrix before proceeding.
+Partial rollback can cause incompatibilities between components if there are version dependencies.
+Please consult the compatibility matrix before proceeding.

-1. Always back up persistent data before starting rollback
+1. Always back up persistent data before initiating rollback

 2. Document the cause of the rollback for future reference